Urban-Analytics-Technology-Platform/od2net/docs/tutorial_examples.md

 This will take a few minutes to compile od2net the first time.
 After that, running for this example should take under a minute.
-You'll see some output stats printed at the end, but don't worry, these will be also shown in the web app.
+You'll see some output stats printed at the end.
+These are also shown in the web app version.

 ## Exploring output with the web app